-Unit 9 95
+Unit 9.
+BETTER AND STRONGER!
+95

-Answers for review exercises
+Answers for review exercises 103

-Unit 10
+Unit 10.
+A COUNTRY WITH A DIFFERENCE 105

 Answers for review exercises 114

-Unit 11 115
+Unit 11.
+DIFFERENT JOBS AND DIFFERENT PEOPLE 115

 Answers for review exercises 121

-Unit 12
+Unit 12.
+AZERBAIJAN - THE LAND OF ANCIENT FLAMES 122

-Answers for review exercises
+Answers for review exercises 129

-Answers for Mistake Detectors
+Mistake Detectors KEY 130

 Extra photocopiable activities 134

-References
+References 160

 We are excited to introduce a new English course book for grade 5, which is compiled according to the English language curriculum confirmed by the Ministry of Education of the Republic of Azerbaijan.
-The activities icluded to this course book support fifth grade students' language learning.
+The activities included to this course book support fifth grade students' language learning.
 The student-centered activities are supported by current communicative language teaching research that says learning through discovery is key to student learning.
 Additionally, integrating the skills of listening, speaking, writing, and reading is crucial for student success.
 The listening activities in this book are accompanied with audio recordings voiced by both native speakers and locals with native like accents, which will help your students get exposed to standard English language and improve their listening skills.

-Teacher's Book contains sample lesson plans which will enable you to plan your lessons effectively and apply different interaction patterns which will contribute significantly to the learning process.
+Teacher's Book will help you plan your lessons effectively and apply different interaction patterns which will contribute significantly to the learning process.
 Moreover, this book comprises some useful tips and expansion activities for teaching English effectively.